-Interested in fostering?
-Perhaps it’s been a career path you’ve been toying with for a while – or you simply just want to find out more information?
-Becoming a foster carer is made easy with help from Excel Fostering.
+Perhaps it’s been a career path you’ve been toying with for a while – or you simply just want to find out more information, becoming a foster carer is made easy with help from Excel Fostering.
 So, what are the first things you need to know about fostering?

 It’s important to note that fostering can be a full-time career, with the government establishing fostering allowances for a weekly basis for fostering children until they turn 18.
 Here at Excel Fostering, we offer competitive fostering allowances for our foster parents – which are determined based on the type of fostering placement, if this requires any specialist skills or training and how many children you would have in a placement.
-Learn more about how much foster parents get paid.
+Learn more about how much foster parents get paid now.

 The best course of action if you’re interested in becoming a foster parent is to get in touch with a member of our expert team.
 Here, we will be able to provide you with detailed information and support on what being a foster parent means, including the demands, fostering training information and more.